 I am teaching various aspects of chemical communication on undergraduate courses in chemical ecology, evolutionary ecology, sensory biology, molecular ecology, and and biotechnology.

-I am head of the Department of Biology at Lund University since 2010, fellow of The Royal Physiographic Society of Lund and the Royal Swedish Academy of Sciences.
+I was head of the Department of Biology at Lund University 2010–2018, and I am fellow of The Royal Physiographic Society of Lund and the Royal Swedish Academy of Sciences.
 I was appointed professor in Ecology at Lund University in 1998.

 My latest publications

 - Evolutionary mechanisms of pheromone divergence in moths and butterflies

 - Pheromones and kairomones for control of stored product pests

 - Pheromones for managing insects in spruce seed orchards

 - Sex pheromone biosynthesis and odorant receptors in gall midges

 - The pheromone brewery: Production of insect pheromones in plants and yeast cell factories

 Doctoral students, main supervisor